About this Policy

-We take reasonable steps to protect personal information that we receive consistent with applicable laws and our internal policies and procedures.
-These steps vary depending on the type of information we have.
-These steps include computer safeguards and secured files and buildings.
+BCSF takes steps to protect personal information that we receive consistent with applicable laws and our internal policies and procedures.
+These steps vary depending on the nature of information and include computer safeguards, and secured files and buildings.

-The Internet is public and we cannot promise that your information will remain secure.
-We thus encourage you to use caution when disclosing information online.
+The Internet is public, and we cannot promise that your information will remain secure.
+We encourage you to use caution when disclosing information online.
 Do not share your passwords with other people and select passwords that are secure.

 We retain your information for as long as necessary to carry out the purposes described here.
-We will also store information for as long as we are required to legally.
+We will also store information for retention periods required by law.
 Our information storage practices are not affected by the termination of any customer relationship.

 Our sites are operated in the United States.
 Our businesses only sell insurance in the United States.
 If you are located outside of the United States, please be aware that information you provide to us may be sent to the United States.
 By using our sites and giving us your information, you agree to such transfer.
 You also understand that the U.S. may not provide the same level of protections as the laws of the country in which you are located.

-We also do not direct our sites to children under the age of 13.
-We thus do not knowingly collect personally identifiable information from children under the age of 13.
+We do not direct our sites to children under the age of 13 and do not knowingly collect personally identifiable information from children under the age of 13.
 If you are a parent of a child under 13, and you believe that your child has provided us with information about him or herself, please contact us.
 To learn more about how to protect your child online, visit the FTC’s website.
-You may also want to read the helpful information about kids and privacy that the FTC provides.

 A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.